Classic Mashed Potatoes

 Should I Peel Potatoes Before Mashing Them?

-If you’re somehow trying to keep these “healthier” by including the skin or you just like the texture of the skin in your creamy batch of goodness, then you can keep them on.
+Yes, you can keep the skin on.
 However, for my family and me, no skins allowed and we peel our potatoes.

 Should I Keep Potatoes Whole or Cut Them Before Boiling?